tombsn/Create-user-Connection-NodeJS/README.md

 # Create-user-Connection-NodeJS

-This repository implements the creation of a user, its connection and disconnection.
+This repository implements the creation of a user and its connection.

 The database used is MySql.